Design, Build & Test Rocket Engines with This Revolutionary Simulator

 Comprehensive Engine Building Options

-Meco has features you need to build a rocket engine model for first approximation simulation.
+Meco includes features for building a rocket engine model for a first-approximation simulation.

-- Try different igniter and valve types with their advantages and disadvantages.
+- Try different ignition/valve timing settings and note their advantages and disadvantages.

-- Design injectors, pumps, turbines, gearboxes, thrust chambers and nozzles while being challenged by physical constraints.
+- Design injectors, pumps, turbines, gearboxes, thrust chambers, and nozzles while challenged by physical constraints.

 Rocket Nozzle Simulated